jasny/auth/docs/mfa.md

 _If the MFA verification callback is not configured, MFA verification will always fail._

-Other methods of verification might be an SMS OTP, [WebAuthn](https://webauthn.guide/), or email link.
+Other methods of verification might be an SMS OTP, [WebAuthn](https://webauthn.guide/), or an email link.

-#### Event

-In case of partial login, a `PartialLogin` event is dispatched, rather than a `Login` event.
-The events are similar.
-The `PartialLogin` event can be cancelled, which will trigger a `LoginException`.

 #### Initializing OTP